 Christian Heritage College (CHC) was founded in 1986 by Christian Outreach Centre Australia (trading as International Network of Churches [INC]), its parent company, and is incorporated as a public company limited by guarantee.
 The company’s members are the members of the national governing body of Christian Outreach Centre Australia.
 CHC’s operations and those of its parent company are located in Australia.

 CHC was established with the twin aims of meeting the needs of the Christian school sector in Australia for teaching graduates and of establishing a Christian presence in Australian higher education.
 Accordingly, the purpose of CHC is prescribed in its constitution as “to foster, promote and undertake education, scholarship and research …” (Christian Heritage College Constitution, p7).
-This is further developed through the CHC strategic plan where, within the mission statement, the vision of CHC is “to be a Christian university” (Christian Heritage College Strategic Plan 2011-2017, p5).
+This is further developed in the CHC strategic plan which states CHC’s collective ambition to be “a global leader in distinctively Christian higher education” (p.1).

 CHC’s first higher education award, the Diploma of Teaching, was accredited in 1988, and the first bachelor degree in Education was accredited in 1990.
 These initial teacher education courses prepare students for classroom teaching in Primary schools (including Early Phase) and Secondary schools (including Middle Years), and carry recognition with the relevant professional registration authorities.
 Postgraduate courses in Education have been offered since the 1990s: enrolments in postgraduate initial teacher education courses commenced in 1997, and the Master of Education was introduced in 1998.